mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 | ------- | ---- | -------- | --- | ---------- |
 | LOS (A) | P    | I        | 6   | P, Special |

 When every corp security goon you run into starts wearing flame-retardant underwear, it’s time to throw a changeup at them and hit them with the other temperature extreme.
-These spells blast targets with freezing cold, doing Cold elemental damage along with the normal damage and imposing the Chilled status for a number of combat rounds equal to net effect on the Spellcasting test.
+These spells blast targets with freezing cold, doing Cold elemental damage along with the normal damage and imposing the Chilled status for a number of combat rounds equal to NET EFFECT on the Spellcasting test.
 Ice Spear targets individuals, while Ice Storm is an area spell.

 #### Lightning Bolt
 (Indirect Combat)